-In June 2017, The GASB issued Statement No. 87, Leases.
+The GASB issued Statement No. 87, Leases in June 2017.
 This Statement establishes standards of accounting and financial reporting for leases by lessees and lessors.
-The requirements of this Statement are effective for fiscal years beginning after June 15, 2021.
+The requirements of this Statement are effective for periods beginning after June 15, 2021.

 Note 10.
 New Accounting Standards (Continued)